1.1 Professionals and Professionalism

 Care: Pay attention to details

-• Proofread, spelling grammar, punctuation, capitalization, not text lingo
+• Proofread, spelling grammar, punctuation, capitalization, no texting lingo

 • Your personal appearance